vivek-kulshrestha/terraform-test/INSTRUCTIONS.md

 ## JSON File Object --> Attributes of a DNS Record
 ```

 The examples folder contains a [basic example](./examples/basic) to get you started, however you are supposed to provide another working example under the `exercise` folder.
-So, consider updating, creating, or deleting any file you consider relevant within this repository.
+So, feel free to update, create, or delete any file you consider pertinent within this repository.

 ## Way of working